ldandoy/Utils-CSS-JS/README.md

 ## How to use it ?

-Add it in the head part of your html page:
+Add those line in your html page:

 ```html
 <link href="https://overconsulting.tech/utils-css-js.min.css" rel="stylesheet" />